WINDOWS

 The order of installing patches should be:

-• Download and install the latest service pack (SP3 for Windows XP, SP1 for Vista)
+• Download and install the latest service pack (SP3 for Windows XP, SP2 for Vista).

-• Apply any other patches in the order that were released since the Service Pack, starting with the oldest patch.
-For Windows XP, this is April 2008, for Vista this is February 2008.
+• Apply any other patches in the order that they were released since the Service Pack, starting with the oldest patch.
+For Windows XP, this is June 2008, for Vista this is June 2009.

 • Download optional updates if needed - these patches are not critical to security, but generally improve Windows or fix a specific error.
 If you don't need the new feature or the error doesn't affect you, there is no real reason to download the file.
 On the other hand, most optional updates can be downloaded if you are uncertain.